Peter Lassen: Pioneering California

-In 1840, he immigrated to California and became a rancher.
-Peter Lassen traveled from Keyetsville, Missouri, to Westport, Missouri, a "common place of rendezvous for overland parties".
+In 1840, Lassen immigrated to California.
+He traveled from Keytesville, Missouri, to Westport, Missouri, a "common place of rendezvous for overland parties".
 The expedition Lassen joined was made up of missionaries and adventurers, some on their way to California; others headed to the Columbia River basin in Oregon.

 Lassen met the ship Lausanne on the Willamette River in Oregon.
 He sailed on July 3, 1840, boarding for passage to Bodega Bay, in Sonoma County, California.
-The travelers were invited to touch land in California at Fort Ross, and stayed on there until they could procure some horses to travel to Sutter's Fort.
+The travelers landed in California at Fort Ross, and stayed on there until they could procure some horses to travel to Sutter's Fort.

 Lassen arrived at Sutter's Fort in August 1840, with William Wiggins, who had traveled with him from Westport (now Kansas City, Missouri), over land and by sea for nearly fifteen months starting in May 1839.
-John Sutter happily welcomed the men and traveled with them from his colony, known at the time as New Helvetia (meaning New Switzerland), to Yerba Buena and Alviso, California, in a small sailboat.
+John Sutter welcomed the men and traveled with them from his colony, known at the time as New Helvetia (meaning New Switzerland), to Yerba Buena and Alviso, California, in a small sailboat.

 While it is likely he was working as a blacksmith during his early years in California, Lassen traveled to Santa Cruz in 1841, where he oversaw the construction of a sawmill owned by Isaac Graham on Zayante Creek.
 Lassen was paid 100 mules for his efforts.
-From the winter of 1840- 1841 Lassen returned to San Jose, with another pioneer blacksmith, William "Guillermo" Gulnac; the two travelling to the upper San Joaquin Valley in the Spring of 1841.
+In the winter of 1840-1841, Lassen returned to San Jose with another pioneer blacksmith, William "Guillermo" Gulnac; the two travelling to the upper San Joaquin Valley in the Spring of 1841.
 In July 1842, the men arrived at "Rancho Campo de los Franceses" but just missed connecting with French-Canadian trappers who worked for the Hudson's Bay Company.
 Lassen pushed on with his livestock, and instead spent the next few years camped in a hut along the Cosumnes River, working as a travelling blacksmith.